sillsdev/ptx2pdf/docs/help/zqrcode.md

 ### Size implications of versions
 If  a home-style printer is being used, which might have a resolution of, say 600dpi, then 1pt (1/72.27 in) represents just over 8 printer dots.
 That's not many dots to draw a square, especially since a printer's nozzles sometimes block.
 Probably 1pt squares are going to be too small to be printed / read reliably.
 It might be decided that each 'module' in the QR code should be at least 16 printer dots, or 1.92pt.
-Even that would probably give some noticable pixelised effects if there were no fuzziness from the ink/toner.
+Even that would probably give some noticeable pixelised effects if there were no fuzziness from the ink/toner.
 This example gives the following minimum sizes for the printed area:

 | Ver | Size | Dimension at 1.92pt/square
 |------| ------ | -------------